 If you haven’t already, we highly recommend you first read “The psychological root cause of anxiety” before consuming the below solution.
 It’ll take ~1min.

-You may view being called or seen as socially inept as unacceptable.
+You may view being called or seen as socially unskilled as unacceptable.

-The reality is this may happen and you probably think that if it did, it’s “bad” or not ideal for one or more reasons.
-Maybe you’re someone who currently values being social and having social interactions that others enjoy.
+The reality is this may happen.
+You likely think this happening is “bad” or unideal for one or more reasons.
+For example, you might value being social and creating social interactions that others enjoy.
 The key to eliminating this trigger is to realize that, yes, you don’t want to be seen as not being socially skilled, but that doesn’t mean you must get anxious or see it as unacceptable if others see you that way.
-Instead, you can rest in the awareness that that you know you dislike such opinions about you.
+Instead, you can rest in the awareness that you know you dislike such opinions about you.

-This point of view is critical because we can easily think that things we intensely hate or dislike are things we should be or get anxious about.
-We take the level of hate almost as a rationale or justification that the anxiety is called for and should exist.
-When we knowingly or unknowingly think being judged (which just means someone thinks of us a certain way) as socially inept is something we should be anxious about, our body registers this as “dangerous” and will trigger anxiety whenever we think or know someone thinks we’re socially inept.
+This point of view is critical because it can be easy to think that things you intensely hate or dislike are things you should be or get anxious about.
+You may take high levels of hate as a rationale or justification that anxiety is called for and should exist.
+When you knowingly or unknowingly think that people viewing you as socially unskilled is unacceptable or something you should feel bad about, your body registers this as “dangerous” and will trigger anxiety whenever you think or know someone thinks you’re socially inept.

 You may, for example, find that you think you should be anxious because the anxiety is a reminder that you dislike it.
-When it’s all said and done, the likely primary reason you view the idea/thought of others, thinking you’re socially inept as something you should be anxious about, is because you think the anxiety is helpful to you in some way.
+When it’s all said and done, the likely primary reason you view the idea/thought of others thinking you’re socially unskilled as something you should be anxious about is that you think the anxiety is helpful to you in some way.
 Because of this, you will likely have to create a new strategy or response to the thought/idea of being viewed as socially inept that doesn’t involve using anxiety.
-If you can see that this new approach is more effective than the anxiety, you will find it easier to give up the trigger.
-It’s not always straightforward what new strategy you should adopt, but we recommend that you use whatever goals you currently have to inform what you do.

 Eliminating the trigger: First, remember that the top goal is to be free of anxiety.
-Alongside this, it’ll be important to recognize that whenever we (humans) get anxious, we get anxious for one or more reasons.
-We can sometimes forget this and think anxiety comes out of nowhere or that there’s no identifiable reason for why we get triggered.
+Alongside this, it’ll be important to recognize that whenever you get anxious, you get anxious for one or more reasons.
+It can be easy to forget this and think anxiety comes out of nowhere or that there’s no identifiable reason for why you get triggered.

-To summarize that article, getting what you want is typically a result of providing something of equal or more value in exchange for what you want.
-Also, if the people you’re interacting with think social skills and interactions are worth more than other things you can provide with your skills, knowledge, abilities, etc, do you really want to engage with them?
+If you read the article, you’ll see that getting what you want is often a result of providing something of equal or more value in exchange for whatever you want.
+If people you’re interacting with think social skills and interactions are worth more than other things you can provide, like skills, knowledge, abilities, etc, do you really want to engage with them?
 That’s a question that can easily be overlooked.

 If you still want to engage with them and think you must be seen in a certain way to get what you want, at least you’re conscious of the dynamic.
-To be free of this anxiety trigger in situations where the opinions of others may impact you getting what you want, you have to ok the fact that they may see you as socially inept.
+To be free of this anxiety trigger when the opinions of others may impact you getting what you want, you have to be ok (not see it as unacceptable) with the fact that people may see you as socially inept.
 If not, your body will trigger anxiety whenever you think or know they view you as socially inept.
-You can put your best foot forward and do everything you can, but you don’t have the ability to control everything about their mind and what they think because you don’t control the machinery of their brain.
-So you likely have a choice: to have internal peace or be anxious at something you dislike.
+You can put your best foot forward and do everything you can, but you don’t have the ability to control everything in the minds of others.
+You don’t control the machinery of others’ brains.
+You do have control of whether you have internal peace or view something you dislike as something to be unhappy about.

 You may not need social skills to get the things you want

-When you become aware of the different perspectives shared in this solution, you can see that there are different kinds of people in the world that you may not be ideal fits for.
+When you become aware of the different perspectives shared in this solution, you can see that there are different kinds of people in the world who may not be ideal fits for you.
 If someone primarily cares about following certain social rules over things you think matter, you will likely find it difficult to work with them.
-You may be better served finding people who value what you can or have to offer beyond social skills alone.
+It’ll probably be in your best interest to find people who value what you can or have to offer beyond social skills alone.

 There’s more